ElliotG/coder-oss-tf/ovhcloud-k8s/Readme.md

 3. Within three minutes, the workspace should launch.

 From there, you can click the Terminal button to get an interactive session in the k8s container, or you can click code-server to open up a VSCode window and start coding!

-## In Terraform, k8s and helm providers: dial tcp 127.0.0.1:80: connect: connection refused

-There is a chicken-and-egg problem when it comes to authenticating with your k8s cluster.
-Before the cluster is deployed, since there are no resources, the k8s provider has nothing to check.
-Terraform creates the cluster, generates kubeconfig, and the k8s provider happily does its job.
-However, once these resources are created, Terraform's plan phase will activate the k8s provider which will need the kubeconfig, which will only happy during apply time.

-This issue happens for other cloud providers, but they all have workarounds.
-A Terraform data source object works as it's activated during plan, and for AKS, the k8s provider allows you to shell out to the command line.

-The workaround for OVHCloud is to mount the kubeconfig file directly in, which is easy using Spacelift:

-1. Go to OVHCloud --> Kubernetes --> Service, and in the Access and security panel you can download the kubeconfig file.
-2. Go to your Spacelift stack --> Environment, and click Edit.
-3. Change the type to "Mounted File", and upload the kubeconfig file from (1)
-4. Set the path to "/mnt/workspace/source/ovhcloud-k8s/config.yml"